Financial-Times/origami/apps/astro-website/src/content/documents/principles/design.md

 description: Information on how Origami components are designed, and how we try to accomodate multiple use-cases.
 cta: Read more about Origami and design

-# Redirect from legacy URLs
-redirect_from:
-  - /docs/syntax/design-guidelines/

 # Navigation config
 nav_display: true
 nav_label: Design